 Individual Courses and Comprehensive Study Program

 The ESAVS Neurology program consists of 5 one-week modules.
-The course masters and instructors are Diplomates in Neurology (ECVN), Surgery (ECVS), Diagnostic Imaging (ECVDI), and Pathology (ECVP) and internationally recognized specialists in their fields.
+The course masters and instructors are Diplomates in Neurology (ECVN), Surgery (ECVS), Diagnostic Imaging (ECVDI), and Pathology (ECVP) and internationally recognized specialists in their field.

-In this module, the already acquired knowledge from course I is deepened by an intensive case-based training.
-The practical sessions will focus on further diagnostics such as MRI/CT, electrodiagnostics, CSF evaluation, and the evaluation of biopsies as well as therapeutic options for common neurological diseases.
+In this module the already acquired knowledge from Neurology I is deepened by an intensive case-based training.
+Neurology II aims to provide a logical step-wise approach to the most common diseases particularly of the spinal cord and peripheral nervous system.
+The practical sessions will focus on further diagnostics such as radiography, CT/MRI, electrodiagnostics, CSF evaluation, and evaluation of biopsies as well as therapeutic options for the diseases.

-Neuropathology & MRI Interpretation
+Neurology V – Neuropathology & MRI Interpretation

 The principal learning objective of this module is to acquire a basic understanding of diagnostic neuropathology.
 Participants are trained in lectures and practicals to recognize the major lesion patterns such as malformations, inflammatory lesions, tumors of the nervous system, trauma and infarcts of the brain and spinal cord, toxic-metabolic diseases, and degenerative diseases on gross and histological preparations of CNS tissue.
 The structural changes are compared to corresponding MR images with the aim to apply the acquired knowledge to the interpretation of MR images.